ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

         !!! tip
             ![The Crowbar](../img/VFXtutorial/vfx7_PickupFX.png){: .center loading="lazy" }
             The top right of the Properties window includes a play button for testing a sound.
-If you turn Apply Effects on, it will take into account whatever you change about the Properties!
+If you turn Apply Effects on, it will take into account whatever you change about the Properties.

     5. Scroll up a bit in the Properties window, and set the Life Span to 2.